 We are also involved in influencing the safety of buildings even before they are built.
 We work closely with architects, planners and owners, advising them how to maximise the safety of occupants, the public and our fire crews through technical solutions and building design.
 This work includes encouraging the use of sprinklers in higher risk buildings such as high-rise properties, schools and residential care homes.

 In 2019-20, we responded to 1,278 building regulations consultations as part of our statutory duties.
-We continue to offer support to a wide range of businesses on fire safety issues and with partners, such as, Trading Standards, Environmental Health and Building Control, which In 2019-20 we dealt with 436 fire safety complaints from the public concerned about the buildings they use helps us to design safety within the fabric and use of buildings.
+We continue to offer support to a wide range of businesses on fire safety issues and with partners, such as, Trading Standards, Environmental Health and Building Control, which helps us to design safety within the fabric and use of buildings.